 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D is notably smaller (7 percent) than the Canon 5D Mark II.
 Moreover, the 6D is markedly lighter (9 percent) than the 5D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Canon EF Lens Catalog.
+You can compare the optics available in the Canon EF Lens Catalog.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will naturally be influenced heavily by the price.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The 6D was launched at a markedly lower price (by 40 percent) than the 5D Mark II, which puts it into a different market segment.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature a full frame sensor and have a format factor (sometimes also referred to as "crop factor") of 1.0.
 Within the spectrum of camera sensors, this places the review cameras among the large-sensor cameras that aim for top notch image quality.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.